Prof. Rochelle Raineri Zuck

 American literature to 1900

 I received my Ph.D. from the Pennsylvania State University and began teaching at UMD in the fall of 2008.
 I teach a variety of courses at UMD on topics ranging from the early American novel to contemporary "tales of terror."
 In spring 2011, I was awarded the Teaching Award for Tenure-Track Faculty by UMD's College of Liberal Arts.
 My research examines the competing constructions of nationalism, sovereignty, and citizenship in early American literature and culture.
-Currently, I am at work on a book project entitled Divided Sovereignties: Genealogies of Nationhood, Citizenship, and Law in Nineteenth-Century American Literature and Culture.
-I also serve as the Vice President of the James Fenimore Cooper Society and as one of two associate editors of the James Fenimore Cooper Society Newsletter.
+Currently, I am working on a book project entitled Divided Sovereignties: Genealogies of Nationhood, Citizenship, and Law in Nineteenth-Century American Literature and Culture and editing James Fenimore Cooper's 1848 novel Oak Openings; or, The Bee-Hunter for the Writings of James Fenimore Cooper series.
+I also serve as the President of the James Fenimore Cooper Society and as one of two associate editors of the James Fenimore Cooper Society Newsletter.

 |Recent publications and Research Interests||Teaching Interests and Courses|